Establishing a Foothold in New Zealand - AIP and Offshore Investors

 -

 We do not sell property.
-Our role is to represent the buyer, ensuring the property is appropriate and aligned with long-term objectives.
+Our role is to represent the buyer—ensuring the asset is appropriate and aligned with long-term objectives.

 -